yasirali0/image_to_audio_encryption/README.md

 pip install -r requirements.txt
 ```

-The python program is also converted to ".exe" file. <br/>
+The python program is also converted to ".exe" file which can be found in release. <br/>
 This is done so that it can be run on windows without installing Python and other requirements.